People Want Us To React To Their "Am I The Jerk?" Stories

 Pexels

 “My daughter Anna is 10.
 Since she was little she has been a really bright kid, picking everything up much faster than expected.
 She could speak in full sentences when others could barely speak at all.

 When she was 5 her teacher (who has taught for 30+ years) said she was the brightest kid he’s ever taught.
 She has always smashed her targets and has always been top of her class.
 She’s doing really well at school.
 Her teachers all love her and she has lots of friends who she gets along really well with.

-My sister has a son the same age, Tommy.
 A nice lad who goes to the same school as Anna.
 They’re in the same year but not the same class and they have different friendship groups so don’t hang out often.
 Unfortunately, he’s not as gifted as Anna.

-The school held assessments recently (not official tests just assessments to see what level everyone is working at).
+He struggles academically and his grades are often below average.

 Anna did really well at everything as we expected.
 Tommy, also, met his targets in his tests too.
 The targets weren’t that high but the targets are personal.
 Anna got the highest grades across the board.

+Yesterday evening we all went to my sister’s place.
 My parents attended, but they briefly left to do some Christmas shopping.
 Anna and Tommy wanted to go with them which they said yes to.

 When they came back they were both in tears.
 They were selling giant cuddly toys and they both wanted one.
 My parents didn’t bring too much money and could only buy one and chose Tommy because they were ‘so proud’ that he managed to hit his target grades.
+Anna spent the return of the car journey crying and calling him mean things like dumb and ugly which made him cry too.

 When my parents told me their decision I saw red.
 So the kid who only just manages to get average grades gets rewarded, and the kid who exceeds all her targets and is the best in her year gets nothing?
 I was absolutely fuming and had a go at my parents for their bad decision.

-We left early and my husband tried to say that I was overly harsh and that I should consider their point of view.
 I’m sorry but no. They chose Tommy over Anna even though Anna achieved more.
 It was unfair and unkind.
 She sobbed in the car and when we got home, I had to promise to buy her a giant cuddly toy the first chance I get.

 Am I wrong to be angry or did they have a point?”